 By Jessica Domel

-Take a drive through the Plains of Texas this time of year and you’re bound to find a field or two of white, fluffy cotton.
+Take a drive through Texas this time of year and you’re bound to find a field or two of white, fluffy cotton.

-There, they told me about the amazing transformation cotton goes through to get to our homes.
+Cotton undergoes an amazing transformation to get from fields to our homes.

 First, it’s not just used for our favorite fabric.

-Cottonseed can be processed into a meal that cattle love to eat.
+Cottonseed can be processed into a meal that cattle like to eat.